msgprado/couchpotato.provider.extratorrent/README.md

 # couchpotato.provider.extratorrent
-A custom torrent provider for couchpotato for Kodi.
+A custom couchpotato torrent provider for Kodi.
 I´m not a python programmer, but it works.

 How install this custom provider